High Pathogenicity Avian Influenza

 Infected live birds may show a wide range of clinical signs, including:

-• Wildlife: Presence of dead birds, neurological signs (e.g. ataxia, tremors, seizures), swelling/cyanosis of head or legs, respiratory distress
+• Wildlife: Presence of dead birds, neurological signs (e.g. ataxia, tremors, seizures), swelling/cyanosis of head or legs, respiratory distress (e.g., nasal discharge, dyspnoea) and gastrointestinal signs (e.g., vomiting, diarrhoea), petechial haemorrhages.

-• Pet birds and backyard poultry: Sudden death, lethargy, inappetence, reduced egg production, swelling/cyanosis of head or legs, respiratory distress (e.g., nasal discharge, dyspnoea), neurological signs (e.g., tremors, ataxia, seizures), gastrointestinal issues (e.g., vomiting, diarrhoea) and petechial haemorrhaging.
+• Pet birds and backyard poultry: Sudden death, lethargy, inappetence, reduced egg production, swelling/cyanosis of head or legs, respiratory distress (e.g., nasal discharge, dyspnoea), neurological signs (e.g. ataxia, tremors, seizures), gastrointestinal issues (e.g., vomiting, diarrhoea) and petechial haemorrhaging.

 Some species may be asymptomatic or show only very mild clinical signs.
 In some cases, birds may die suddenly without displaying any clinical signs.